Frequently Asked Questions

 |SOLARBAN R100 Coated Glass ||MSVD |

-In the Pyrolytic manufacturing process, the coating is applied to the glass ribbon while it being produced on the float line and the coating then “fuses” to the hot glass surface.
+In the Pyrolytic manufacturing process, the coating is applied to the glass ribbon while it is being produced on the float line and the coating then “fuses” to the hot glass surface.
 The glass is then cut into stock sheets of various sizes for shipment to fabricators.
-As a pyrolytic coating, the Sungate 500 coating is very durable, both mechanically and chemically.
-And, while Sungate 500 coated glass offers reduced emissivity and some solar control, it is not as good a performer as PPG’s MSVD coated glasses.
+For pyrolytic coatings, Sungate® 500 and 600 coatings are very durable, both mechanically and chemically.
+And, while Sungate 500 and 600 coated glasses offers reduced emissivity and some solar control, they do not perform quite as good as PPG’s MSVD.

-In the MSVD (Magnetic Sputtering Vapor Deposition) process, the coating is applied to pre-cut glass (usually in stock sheets for further fabrication) in a vacuum chamber at relatively low temperatures.
-MSVD coatings, such as Sungate 100 and Solarban 60 offer lower emissvity and superior solar control than pyrolytic low-e coatings, such as Sungate 500 glass.
+In the MSVD (Magnetic Sputtering Vapor Deposition) process, the coating is applied to pre-cut glass (usually in stock sheets for further fabrication) in a vacuum chamber at ambient plant temperatures.
+MSVD coatings such as Sungate® 400 and Solarban® 60 Low-E glasses offer lower emissivity and superior solar control versus pyrolytic.
 However, MSVD coatings are not as durable as pyrolytic coatings, either mechanically or chemically, and must always be used as a component of an insulating glass unit with the coating located within the sealed airspace.